datastax/pulsar-helm-chart/README.md

 ## Enabling the Prometheus stack

-You can enable a full Prometheus stack (Prometheus, Altermanager, Grafana) from [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).
+You can enable a full Prometheus stack (Prometheus, Alertmanager, Grafana) from [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).
 This includes default Prometheus rules and Grafana dashboards for Kubernetes.

 In an addition, this chart can deploy Grafana dashboards for Pulsar as well as Pulsar-specific rules for Prometheus.